EOS 650 & 620 - Canon Catches Up

 Canon Crashes the AF Party

-The EOS 650 was easily a match, specifications-wise, for the Minolta 7000 and Nikon F-501 (N2020) and did more than hold its own with its basic Arc Focus Drive (AFD) EF lenses versus their second-gen AF SLRs introduced in 1988.
-And with Canon's first Ultrasonic Motor (USM) lenses, it blew them away when it came to AF speed and quietness.
+The EOS 650 was easily a match, specifications-wise, for the Minolta 7000 and Nikon F-501 (N2020) and could almost hold its own with its basic Arc Focus Drive (AFD) EF lenses versus their second-gen AF SLRs introduced in 1988.
+And with Canon's first Ultrasonic Motor (USM) lenses, it blew them away when it came to AF speed (in light levels above EV 6, at least ;-)) and quietness.
 The prosumer-level EOS 620 was a solid cut above the three bodies listed above with: a 1/4000 sec. top shutter speed, 1/250 sec. maximum flash sync. speed, built-in Automatic Exposure Bracketing (AEB, offering +/- 5-stops in 1/2-stop increments), Program Shift (the user could shift the aperture and shutter speed combination whilst maintaining the same exposure), multiple exposures, and the first backlit top-deck LCD in the business (think Timex Indiglo five years before it appeared :-)).
 The only AF SLR that was competitive with the EOS 620, upon its introduction, was Minolta's 9000 professional AF SLR and it required a multi-function back and motor drive (which drove the price even higher) to offer the same features as the 620 and it still could not match the 620's speed of operation and AF speed with large telephotos.
 The 650 & 620 were the first AF SLRs to feature evaluative metering (6-zone, in this case) while the Minolta 7000 and Nikon F-501 (N2020) both used standard centerweighted patterns.
 There was also a 6.5% "partial" metering mode which acted as a "fat" spotmeter for occasions where the photographer wanted more direct control of exposure.
-It was available in any exposure mode except full auto (when the main switch was set to the rectangle, which hadn't yet turned green ;-)).
+It was available in any exposure mode except full auto (when the main switch was set to the GREEN rectangle :-O).
 The AE lock was also automatically activated anytime the partial metering button was pressed.
-Both cameras were primarily intended for autoexposure usage, as the manual mode was a bit fiddly with only one control dial available at that point.
+Both cameras were primarily intended for autoexposure usage, as Manual mode was fiddly with only one control dial available at that point.

 The EOS 650/620 combo drew heavily from Canon's ultimate T-series model, the T90, which was introduced halfway into the development of EOS (Feb.
 1986).
 The T90 was a seminal SLR.
 Its control layout, hybrid construction, and ergonomics set the tone for the next 30 years of SLR design.
 The only thing that held the T90 back as far as market success was its lack of AF, just as that segment was exploding.
 But the experience Canon had gained in its development and production was to provide a solid foundation for the debut of EOS and their subsequent domination of the 35mm AF SLR market to the end of the film era and on into digital.
 While the EOS 650 and 620 were styled more conservatively than the T90 (about halfway between it and the T80), the family resemblance was unmistakable.